vincenzomazzeo/swagger-codegen-maven-plugin/README.md

           type: string
           x-type: NTPage
   ```
-  It is possible for an API to use an external class as parameter by specifying the type as `string` and the alias of the external type in the extension `x-type`:
+  It is possible for an API to use an external class as parameter/response by specifying the type as `string` and the alias of the external type in the extension `x-type`:
   ```
     /testGetModel/page:
       post: